You are here

 3. Complete the FAFSA

-- The Free Application for Financial Student Aid (FAFSA) is available on October 1st of your senior year of high school.
+- The Free Application for Federal Student Aid (FAFSA) is available on October 1st of your senior year of high school.

 - To be considered for all possible Indiana Commission of Higher Education funding, file the FAFSA by April 15th (Indiana Residents).